fjvallarino/monomer/docs/tutorials/01-basics.md

 If you wrap the top level `vstack` with an `hstack`, you will notice the widgets get only as much horizontal space as they requested.
-Combining `hstack`s and `vstack`s allow for creating complex layouts.
+Combining `hstack`s and `vstack`s allows for creating complex layouts.
 If you want to distribute space evenly, ignoring the size requests of children, you can use `hgrid` and `vgrid`.

 Inside hstack you'll notice the use of `spacer`.
 This just adds a small gap